How Should I Decide Which Top to Use for My Lab Workbench?

 Cleanability

-Price-for-Lab-WorkbenchWhen you are building a lab, budget is always a factor.
-It is important not to get a material that doesn’t meet your needs in order to save money.
-In the long run, it will cost you more if you have to replace the top prematurely because it doesn’t hold up to your type of usage.
+When you are building a lab, budget is always a factor.
+However, it is important to avoid material that doesn’t meet your needs to save money.
+In the long run, this decision will cost you more if you have to replace the top prematurely because it doesn’t hold up to your type of usage.

 Do Your Homework

-The bottom line is that it is crucial to do your homework before you buy, because purchasing the top for your lab workbench is an investment.
+The bottom line is that it is crucial to do your homework before you buy because purchasing the top for your lab workbench is an investment.

 Almost all manufacturers provide technical data sheets that provide the above information.
 Be sure to ask for them, and don’t make the assumption that all products are the same.